sandhawke/trust-in-science/README.md

 1. I have more trust in science when I see the scientists excited by their work #TrustScienceWhen
 1. I have more trust in science when everyone involved is forced to disclose their financial incentives #TrustScienceWhen
 1. I have more trust in science when the math (especially stats) has been checked by experts in the math, not just experts in the science #TrustScienceWhen
-1. What am I missing?
+1. That's what I've got so far!
+What am I missing?
 What observable behaviors in science are the best indicators that it's trustworthy?
+For extra credit: what would allow them to be reliably observed by machine?